TheMapleseed/Aplinesurfing/README.md

 ## I did a lot of work with this at the Premium level.
 ## It's doable, and it accelerates a lot, but it gets stuck in iterative processing,
 ## which means it can't troubleshoot anything.

+## I did not include GHIDRA, obvious reasons.
+I don't need the NSA staring too hard at my underwear.
+The same reason for not including Hydra.

 I do love the fact, that the IDE itself is written in Go.